 Visual Arts: Definition, Types, Elements, 2D Art vs. 3D Art, Filmmaking and Game Design

-Quick Summary ~ Visual arts refer to work that is enjoyed entirely, or mostly, through the eyes.
+Visual art refers to work that is enjoyed entirely, or mostly, through the eyes.
 This includes fields like painting, sculpture, architecture, film, and many more.
+The types of visual arts are representational, abstract art and non-objective.
 The elements of visual arts are the basic building blocks of these works, and they each serve a role in the artist’s toolkit.
 Famous painters have used these simple elements to create masterpieces.
-The types of visual arts are representational, abstract art and non-objective.
-We also take a tour of several fields in 2D art and 3D art — from drawing to collage to video game design and beyond.
+We will explain a “visual arts” definition, examine the difference between 2D and 3D art, and see 3D and 2D art examples — from drawing to collage to video game design and beyond.

 From the paintings of Frida Kahlo to the graffiti of Banksy, from MoMA to Minecraft, visual arts is everywhere.
 It is a field of staggering depth and breadth, with so many riches waiting to be discovered.